TITLE Coordinator, Property Control

-5. Ensures that the Property Control Office has an accurate inventory of non-expendable University property by maintaining an up-to-date computer database which lists the type and cost of all property purchased by or donated to the University, as well as the department which received the property and its location, and reconciling the inventory database with the records of expenditures for property on a quarterly basis with Financial Services.
+6. Ensures that Property Control and Central Receiving has an accurate inventory of non-expendable University property by maintaining an up-to-date computer database which lists the type and cost of all property purchased by or donated to the University, as well as the department which received the property and its location, and reconciling the inventory database with the records of expenditures for property on a quarterly basis with Financial Services.

-13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of Procurement Services.
+15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Associate Director, Facilities Management.

-14. Contributes to the overall success of Procurement Services by performing all other duties and responsibilities as directed.
+16. Contributes to the overall success of Facilities Management by performing all other duties and responsibilities as assigned.

-The Coordinator, Property Control is supervised by the Director of Procurement Services and supervises student, full-time, and part-time employees in the Property Control and Shipping and Receiving departments.
+The Coordinator, Property Control is supervised by the Associate Director, Facilities Management and supervises student, full-time, and part-time employees in Property Control and Central Receiving.

 OFFICE OF HUMAN RESOURCES

 REVISED APRIL 2019